qinguorui2001/tp/docs/UserGuide.md

 Possible Usage:

-* You can use `done` to mark assignments that has been submitted, so you can keep track which student has not submitted yet.
+* You can use `done` to mark assignments that have been submitted and track which student has not submitted yet.

 ### Removing an assignment of a student: `remove`